uhppoted/uhppote-cli/README.md

   --listen      Overrides the default (or configured) listen IP address on which to listen for events --timeout     Sets the timeout for a response from a controller (default value is 2.5s) --debug       Displays verbose debugging information, in particular the communications with the UHPPOTE controllers

+  --with-pin    Updates the access controller PIN for all cards.
+Default is false.
+                are ignored (or deleted if they exist) with a warning message --strict      Fails with an error for duplicate card numbers.
+Default is false in which case duplicate cards numbers are ignored (or deleted if they exist) with a warning message

   Example: